-After the particularly painful song of ice and snow that was Winter 2013-14, I’m happy to say that the robin in yonder dell is finally chirping “Spring!
+After the particularly painful song of ice and snow that was this past winter, I’m happy to say that the robin in yonder dell is finally chirping “Spring!
 Spring!
 Spring!”

 Yes, the world is puddle-wonderful again and that means that, like any other hibernating animal, I feel an urge to shake off the cold, stretch my legs, and participate in some old-fashioned migration.
 So windows are rolled down, sleeves are rolled up – it’s time for a good long drive to greener horizons, or most anywhere from here.